TroelsMortensen/TodoAppWalkthrough/README.md

 Update branch: how to edit a todo

+ValidationAndRefactoring: In this branch I introduced a new layer between ViewModels and the TodoService (now renamed to DataAccess).
+This layer is responsible for data validation.

-Popup branch: how to make a small popup to show error messages and the like.
+Popup branch: how to make a small popup to show error/success messages and the like.